Statue of white supremacist Josephus Daniels removed from Raleigh's Nash Square

 In the 75 years since his death, The N&O and our family have been a progressive voice for equality for all North Carolinians, and we recognize this statue undermines those efforts."

-Josephus Daniels gained control of the News & Observer in the 1890s.
+Josephus Daniels, a prominent Democrat who later served as Secretary of the Navy, gained control of the News & Observer in the 1890s.
 He used the paper to promote white supremacist ideals.

 He and his publication are cited in a government-sanctioned report as being directly involved in the Wilmington Massacre of 1898.
 That is an event in North Carolina history noted by historians as a major turning point in Reconstruction but often left out of mainstream history classes.